 Dr. Pogue, I hope this record proves readable and understandable.
-It covers a wide ground of dissension and criticism, and I am just dictating out of hand as I read the questions.
-I think you ought to follow the system of noting down certain things you don't think you have gotten a satisfactory reply from me or you think my reply is rather bad judgment and keep all these summed up and when I get back to Leesburg then you can come down in person and we can discuss all those various matters.
+It covers a wide ground of dissension and criticism, and I am just dictating out-of-hand as I read the questions.
+I think you ought to follow the system of noting things you don't think you have gotten a satisfactory reply from me, or you think my reply is rather bad judgment, and keep all those summed up, and when I get back to Leesburg, then you can come down in person and we can discuss all those various matters.